JoshBarrios/DeepBLU-Z/README.md

 Run "pip3 install -r requirements.txt" to get started

-To train a new model, try "python3 main.py -m train --save 'PATH_TO_SAVE_MODEL_HERE'
+To train a new model, try "python3 main.py -m train --save 'PATH_TO_SAVE_MODEL' --datapath 'PATH_TO_DATA_DIR'"

-To run a prediction, try python3 main.py -m predict -t 'PATH_TO_TIF_HERE'

-Run "pip install -r requirements.txt" to get started

-To train a new model, try "python3 main.py -m train --save 'PATH_TO_DATA_DIR_HERE'" Training expects and hdf5 database of images and a csv of tracking points in the data directory.
+Training expects an hdf5 database of images and a csv of tracking points (x,y coordinates) in the data directory.

-To run a prediction, try python3 main.py -m predict -t PATH_TO_TIF_HERE
+To run a prediction, try python3 main.py -m predict -t 'PATH_TO_TIF' -l 'PATH_TO_TRAINED_MODEL'

 arguments: